Chart Color Schemes

 Employment performance in Budgewoi - Buff Point - Halekulani has been below expectations when compared to most other areas nationally

-Budgewoi - Buff Point - Halekulani has a balanced workforce with both white and blue collar jobs.
-The unemployment rate was 5.3% as of June 2025.
+Budgewoi - Buff Point - Halekulani has a diverse workforce with both white and blue collar jobs, particularly in essential services.
+The unemployment rate was 5.3% as of June 2025, with an estimated employment growth of 1.5% over the past year.

 Frequently Asked Questions - Employment